Conrad Manila

-Conrad Manila is a hotel located at the Bay City area in Pasay, Metro Manila, Philippines.
+Conrad Manila is a 5-star hotel located at the Bay City area in Pasay, Metro Manila, Philippines.
+The hotel serves as the first Conrad-branded hotel in the country, which is under the Hilton Worldwide corporation.

 Design and construction

 The design of the building occupied by the Conrad Manila was inspired by the cruise ships passing by Manila Bay.
 Conrad Manila was designed by WOW Architects.
 The firm was also responsible for the interior design of the building.

 On March 7, 2013, SM Hotels and Conventions Corporation announced that they reached an agreement with Hilton Worldwide, the operator of the Conrad Hotels hotel brand, that the SM subsidiary would manage Conrad Manila.
 The opening of the hotel, then planned to have 350 rooms, was initially scheduled for mid-2015.
 It was later reported that Hilton Worldwide would manage Conrad Manila, which would be owned by the SM subsidiary.

 The hotel opened on June 15, 2016, and was marked with a ribbon-cutting ceremony.
 However, the formal opening of the hotel was scheduled in September 2016.
 It is estimated that ₱6.5 billion was spent for the construction of the hotel building.